dnshio/dnshio.github.io/_posts/2016-10-06-string-concatenation-in-rust-is-not-tivial.md

 mathjax:
 ---
 So I've been messing with [Rust language](https://www.rust-lang.org) for a couple of weeks now and I am thoroughly enjoying it.
-Rust is a "systems programming language" (i.e: languages that compile down to machine code and does not require a runtime) developed by Mozilla foundation (same dudes as Firefox browser).
-Systems languages are best suited for writing software that directly control hardware such a drivers and embedded software.
-C and C++ generally carried the flag in this area since I was born.
-And since the late 90's the focus shifted from mostly systems programming to applications programming.
-This shift in focus meant that more and more higher level programming languages were invented since then - Java, Python and Ruby being examples of those.

-Rust is very new.
-Version 1.0 (stable) was released in the summer of 2015.
-What this means is that there is now a systems language out there whose syntax is totally different to C. It borrows interesting concepts from functional languages like Haskell, without the cost of abstraction (because it's compiled down to machine code).
-It's multi-paradigm so you can mix functional and imperative styles of code. i.e you can still loop using an accumulator AND fold and map over collections.

-But one of the biggest selling points of Rust is guarantees safety against [Segment faults](http://stackoverflow.com/questions/2346806/what-is-a-segmentation-fault).
-It does so by eliminating the root causes of seg faults: aliasing and mutation.
-In other words, seg faults happen when there are multiple references to a single segment in the memory and more than one of those references has the ability to change the data.
-Rust solves this problem by introducing the concept of "Ownership and Borrowing" whereby ensuring that there is only ever a single mutable reference to a location in memory.

-Anyway.. all this is great but writing Rust forces you to do something that you don't normally do when working with languages like Java, Python, Ruby and ahem...
-PHP, which is thinking about your data as pieces of information that exists *physically*.
-This is because Rust doesn't have a garbage collector and you know exactly when memory is freed (as soon as a value goes out of scope).
-This is great because even the worst code that you write in Rust would end up running faster than the best code that you write in a high-level language.
-In fact, this is one of the reasons why Rust was invented in the first place.
+Rust is a "systems programming language" developed by Mozilla foundation.
+It's becoming popular with plenty of rave reviews about seg-fault safety and the modern syntax.
+I highly recommend taking a look if you haven't already.

+Rust, being a systems language, gives you low level access to the system, giving you the control over how things are laid out in memory.
 But all this control sometimes makes it very difficult to do some of the most trivial things in programming.
 Take string concatenation for example.

 This is how you do it in Javascript: